StopTAG/.github/profile/README.md

-> [!TIP]
+> [!NOTE]
-> StopTAG content will begin after this warning.
-Thousands of lives will be lost tonight, please get the word out!!!
+> **Please note that the content you are about to view is part of an urgent advisory and should be given your immediate attention.** Normal StopTAG content begins below this advisory.

 # Emergency Alert: Planned MOAB Detonation in West End, Atlanta, GA